Harshith-reddy1629/ak-assignment-bhr/README.md

 now go to browser and enter URL http://localhost:3000

+OR you can visit my site by clicking this url [https://harshith-reddy1629.github.io/ak-assignment-bhr/](https://harshith-reddy1629.github.io/ak-assignment-bhr/)

 it will be display login page as below screenshot.

 i have used my custom approach ,similar to AdmitKard Official site.